slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

 <!--
+I’m like that.
+Either I forget right away or I never forget.

 > *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.'*

+The people who struggle most are the ones who can’t accept the incessant unfairness of life.
+They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.
 -->